 - Gets you as close to the ground as possible for ideal pull and lock-out

-- Metatarsal strap provides a some amount of midfoot support.
-It's not a lot, but it is noticable, when you consider the fact that the shoe’s body is made from soft, flexible material.
-This is something you wouldn't expect from a deadlift slipper, since I don't think there's actually any other deadlift slipper out there with a strap.
+- The metatarsal strap provides some amount of midfoot support.
+It’s not a lot, but it is noticeable when you consider that the shoe’s body is made from a soft, flexible material.
+This is something you wouldn’t expect from a deadlift slipper, since I don’t think there’s any other deadlift slipper out there with a strap.

 - Takes up minimal space in your gym bag, so you can bring them specifically for deadlifting and change into your other shoes to complete the rest of your workout

-The Matflex shoes are made for wrestling, but they're a favorite among many seriously strong deadlifters.
-They've got some very impressive features for deadlifting.
+The Matflex shoes are made for wrestling, but many seriously strong lifters consider them to be some of the best deadlift shoes you can.
+They’ve got some very impressive features for deadlifting.
 However, if you’re committed to straps, you may want to skip this one.

 You may have noticed that these are very similar to the SABO Deadlift shoes in terms of the upper’s shape as well as the sole’s shape and traction patterns.
 Of course, there are some big differences.
 Namely, the Matflex shoes don’t have any straps.
 But they’re also about $40 cheaper, so there’s a trade-off…

-...They're not the best, but definitely worth considering.
+…They’re not the best, but are worth considering.
 Now, take a closer look:

-- Minimal sole thickness of approximately 5mm (this is estimated based on comparisons to the SABO shoes, which have a very similar sole - I have reached out to ASICS support to confirm this, but haven't received an answer).
-Whatever the precise measurement is, you'll definitely be very low to the floor.
+- Minimal sole thickness of approximately 5mm.
+Note: This measurement is estimated based on comparisons to the SABO shoes, which have a very similar sole.
+I have reached out to ASICS support to confirm this, but haven’t received an answer.
+Whatever the precise measurement is, you’ll be very low to the floor.

 - Lightweight feel plus breathable upper makes for a very comfortable training experience

-- Rubber sole is durable and still allows for great foot flexibility
+- The rubber sole is durable and still allows for great foot flexibility

 - The circular traction pads and textural groove pattern pressed into the rubber sole provides great grip against the floor.